QI-CSHL/QuantLabs2025/_sources/Lab04_ML-based_Segmentation_and_Classification.md

   - What happens if you only annotate the brightest cell bodies you can find?
 Why?

+- To export your pixel predictions, got to the 'Prediction Export' tab, then 'Choose Export Image Settings' and change the format of the output file to `.tif`.

+- Now run your final classifier on the 'Test' data (go back to 'Input Data' and add it if you haven't done it before) and export the resulting predictions by clicking on `Export` next to the name of the Test image .

 ```{admonition} **Class Challenge** (Optional)
 :class: important